jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

+#### [Restructuring vs. Bankruptcy][Restructuring]
+with  [Ed Morrison][ed], [Giorgia Piacentino][giorgia], and [Xiaobo Yu][xiaobo], 2022 (R&R at the **JF**)

+How can firms resolve financial distress?
+Bankruptcy is one way, albeit a costly one.
+A less costly way is out-of-court restructuring.
+But hold-out problems can make it infeasible.
+Do policies that encourage bankruptcy filings, by, e.g., decreasing costs, crowd out restructuring?
+We find that the answer is no. We study how regulatory interventions can further increase welfare.

+#### [Systemic Risk in Financial Networks Revisited: The Role of Maturity][Networks]
+with [Giorgia Piacentino][giorgia] and [Xiaobo Yu][xiaobo], 2022 (R&R at the **JF**)

+We ask how liquidity risk propagates in interbank networks.
+We show that the answer turns on the maturity of interbank debt.
+Indebtedness and connectedness are sources of fragility if debt is short term, but of stability if it is long term.
+The right network of long-term debts implements the optimal allocation of liquidity.

 #### [Conflicting Priorities: A Theory of Covenants and Collateral][Priorities]
 with  [Denis Gromb][denis]  and [Giorgia Piacentino][giorgia], 2020 (R&R at the **JF**)